Involuntary Snatiation and 7 Facts About Sneezing

 These and other superstitions abound.
 But for me, sneezing is a simple, involuntary reflex that occurs in response to various irritants, smells, infections or in my case, stuffing my face!

 Speaking of stuffing my face, and “snatiation.”
 There are gene mutations involved.
 I suspect my dad gave me the gene for this.
 Snatiation is totally controllable, at least for me.
-If I don’t stuff myself, I rarely sneeze.
+If I don’t stuff myself, I don’t sneeze.
 Like super rarely.
 But if I over-indulge in a big meal, I’ll immediately sneeze 20 times!
 It starts a minute or two after the meal, sometimes while I’m finishing up.

 Snatiation is a reflex, just like sneezing is.
 I can’t stop it once it starts, it has to run its course, so to speak.
 In other words, you’ll have to sneeze, and you’ll keep sneezing until you’re done.
 Trying to stop sneezing after two or three won’t work, at least it never worked for me.